-The MCU’s ‘Loki’, ‘WandaVision’ and ‘Falcon And the Winter Soldier’ Confirmed For Disney+
+The MCU’s ‘Loki,’ ‘WandaVision,’ And ‘Falcon And The Winter Soldier’ Confirmed For Disney+

 — Marvel Entertainment (@Marvel) April 12, 2019

-The last and most exciting show confirmed is a seeming buddy comedy between two characters who don’t always see eye to eye, Falcon And The Winter Soldier starring Falcon (Anthony Mackie) and Winter Soldier (Sebastian Stan).
-While the two were part of those ‘dusted’ in Infinity War, they shared amazing chemistry with one another in Captain America: Civil War, mostly snapping and being snarky to each other.
+The last and most exciting show confirmed is a seeming buddy comedy between two characters who don’t always see eye to eye, Falcon And The Winter Soldier, starring Falcon (Anthony Mackie) and Winter Soldier (Sebastian Stan).
+While the two were part of those “dusted” in Infinity War, they shared amazing chemistry with one another in Captain America: Civil War, mostly snapping and being snarky to each other.

 While no exact dates have been set on any of these show’s releases, the Disney+ app will be released on November 12 in North America.